luzhuomi/plfa.github.io/src/plfa/part1/Decidable.lagda.md

 the fact that `T (m ≤ᵇ n)` is `⊤` when `m ≤ᵇ n` is true, and that `T (m ≤ᵇ n)` is `⊥` when `m ≤ᵇ n` is false.

+> Kenny's note: `with` force the term to be reduced to primitive, so that agda can figure
+> out the precise (dependent type)?!

 However, overall it is simpler to just define `_≤?_` directly, as in the previous section.
 If one really wants `_≤ᵇ_`, then it and its properties are easily derived from `_≤?_`, as we will now show.